After 20 years of growing and using herbs for remedies, crafts, and magic, this freelance writer and kitchen Witch loves talking shop.

 This is NOT Belladonna

-WARNING: Belladonna can be absorbed through the skin or through very small cuts!
+WARNING: Belladonna can be absorbed through the skin or tiny cuts!
 Handle with care, and with gloves!

 If you live in the right environment, you should know belladonna is a weedy plant that you won’t have a lot of trouble growing— it prefers poor soil quality on the chalky side that drains well and thrives even with neglect in the right environment.
 It likes partial shade or dappled light.